-The Perfect Hero's Journey Example: Star Wars
+Star Wars: Hero's Journey Example and Case Study

+Have you ever tried to apply The Hero's Journey to your book?
+It can feel overwhelming at times, but following a great example can help.
+As you sit down over the holidays to watch movies with your family and friends, enjoy the show, but also consider how the writers and directors make decisions to bring your favorite stories to life.
+The Star Wars Hero's Journey works as a perfect example of how the hero's journey can help you structure a timeless story.

-The Hero’s Journey is easily the most-used and most-loved storytelling structure in the history of humanity.
+Joseph Campbell's Hero's Journey is easily the most-used and most-loved storytelling structure in human history.
 It resonates with readers in ways that are as old as human D.N.A. itself.

-If you want to connect with readers and engage them on a deep level, you would be at an advantage to study this storytelling method and use as much of it as possible in your writing!

-But it can be hard to study and master a concept without a clear example to follow, or to at least recognize.
+And George Lucas kept this in mind when writing and producing Star Wars.

-And in recent history, there is no clearer use of the Hero’s Journey than George Lucas’s space opera, Star Wars.
+This is also why there is no clearer use of the Hero's Journey than George Lucas's space opera, Star Wars.

-Whether or not you particularly enjoy Star Wars (especially in light of the recent Disney sequels) or have even seen it, you’ve surely heard enough about Star Wars to recognize its primary characters, symbols, and storytelling beats.
+Whether or not you particularly enjoy Star Wars (especially in light of the recent Disney sequels) or have even seen the original trilogy, you've surely heard enough about Star Wars to recognize its primary characters, symbols, and storytelling beats.

-Let’s dive into the story of a boy on a desert planet who goes on to become a Hero!
+You can see my complete guide to the hero's journey here.
+Now, let's dive into the story of a boy on a desert planet who goes on to become a hero!

 A Quick Summary of the Star Wars Hero's Journey